steveechan/is218/posts/html.md

 ## Semantic Elements

 Semantic elements are HTML tags that convey meaning about the content they contain.
 Some examples of semantic elements are:
-- <header>: Represents the header of a webpage or section.
+- "<header>": Represents the header of a webpage or section.
-- <nav>: Contains navigation links for a website.
+- "<nav>": Contains navigation links for a website.
-- <article>: Represents an independent piece of content like a blog post or news article.
+- "<article>": Represents an independent piece of content like a blog post or news article.
-- <section>: Represents a generic section of content.
+- "<section>": Represents a generic section of content.
-- <aside>: Represents content related to the main content but separate from it, like a sidebar.
+- "<aside>": Represents content related to the main content but separate from it, like a sidebar.
-- <footer>: Represents the footer of a webpage or section.
+- "<footer>": Represents the footer of a webpage or section.

 ## Conclusion